Dhghomon/easy_rust/README.md

 This will print `You will live in Kiev`.

-`unreachable!()` is also nice for the programmer because it reminds you that some part of the code is unreachable.
-And of course, if it's not unreachable and the compiler calls `unreachable!()`, the program will panic.
+`unreachable!()` is also nice for you to read because it reminds you that some part of the code is unreachable.
+You have to be sure that the code is actually unreachable though.
+If the compiler ever calls `unreachable!()`, the program will panic.

 Also, if you ever have unreachable code that the compiler knows about, it will tell you.
 Here is a quick example: